feideconnect/core-apis/clientadm.md

 Returns `200 OK`, and client as json in body.
 Returns `400 Bad Request` if request body violates the schema or is malformed in some way.
-Returns `401 Not Authorized` if trying to update a client not owned by user.Returns `404 Not Found` if client does not exist.
+Returns `403 Forbidden` if trying to update a client not owned by user.Returns `404 Not Found` if client does not exist.

 The owner of an API Gatekeeper is allowed to update 'scopes' with